Modern Monetary Theory: Horizontal transactions

 MMT economists describe any transactions within the private sector as "horizontal" transactions, including the expansion of the broad money supply through the extension of credit by banks.

 MMT economists regard the concept of the money multiplier, where a bank is completely constrained in lending through the deposits it holds and its capital requirement, as misleading.
 Rather than being a practical limitation on lending, the cost of borrowing funds from the interbank market (or the central bank) represents a profitability consideration when the private bank lends in excess of its reserve or capital requirements (see interaction between government and the banking sector).
 Effects on employment are used as evidence that a currency monopolist is overly restricting the supply of the financial assets needed to pay taxes and satisfy savings desires.

-According to MMT, bank credit should be regarded as a "leverage" of the monetary base and should not be regarded as increasing the net financial assets held by an economy: only the government or central bank is able to issue high-powered money with no corresponding asset and increase the net financial wealth of the non-government sector.
 Stephanie Kelton said that bank money is generally accepted in settlement of debt and taxes because of state guarantees, but that state-issued high-powered money sits atop a "hierarchy of money".

-Foreign sector

-Imports and exports

-MMT proponents such as Warren Mosler say that trade deficits are sustainable and beneficial to the standard of living in the short term.
-Imports are an economic benefit to the importing nation because they provide the nation with real goods.
-Exports, however, are an economic cost to the exporting nation because it is losing real goods that it could have consumed.
-Currency transferred to foreign ownership, however, represents a future claim over goods of that nation.

-Cheap imports may also cause the failure of local firms providing similar goods at higher prices, and hence unemployment, but MMT proponents label that consideration as a subjective value-based one, rather than an economic-based one: It is up to a nation to decide whether it values the benefit of cheaper imports more than it values employment in a particular industry.
+Job guarantee programme